MicrosoftDocs/windows-ai-docs/docs/directml/gpu-pytorch-windows.md

 # Enable PyTorch with DirectML on Windows

-This preview provides students and beginners a way to start building your knowledge in the machine-learning (ML) space on your existing hardware by using the **PyTorch with DirectML** package.
+This preview provides students and beginners a way to start building your knowledge in the machine-learning (ML) space on your existing hardware by using the **torch-directML** package.
 Once set up, you can start with our [samples](https://github.com/microsoft/DirectML/tree/master/PyTorch).

 > [!NOTE]
 > **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**

 ## Check your version of Windows

-The **PyTorch with DirectML** package on native Windows works starting with Windows 10, version 1709 (Build 16299 or higher).
+The **torch-directML** package on native Windows works starting with Windows 10, version 1709 (Build 16299 or higher).
 You can check your build version number by running `winver` via the **Run** command (Windows logo key + R).

 ## Check for GPU driver updates

 Ensure that you have the latest GPU driver installed.
 Select **Check for updates** in the **Windows Update** section of the **Settings** app.

-## Set up the PyTorch with DirectML preview
+## Set up the Torch-DirectML Plugin Preview

 We recommend setting up a virtual Python environment inside Windows.
 There are many tools that you can use to set up a virtual Python environment&mdash;for these instructions, we'll use [Anaconda's Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 The rest of this setup assumes that you use a Miniconda environment.